chef-boneyard/chef-rfc/new/server-api-versioning.md

     I want to be able to consume significant changes at my own pace so that they don't break my usage of the API.

-    As a user chef-client at a supported version level, I want to ensure that changes to the server API don't affect me until I'm ready to upgrade so that all my nodes continue to converge even as Chef Server API continues to mature.
+    As a user of chef-client at a supported version level, I want to ensure that changes to the server API don't affect me until I'm ready to upgrade so that all my nodes continue to converge even as Chef Server API continues to mature.